 Innovation isn't always about the newest technology or expensive design solutions--with tight budgets and limited resources we work to identify and prioritize goals, and plan strategically for the most effective use of time, money, and energy.

 Play holds incredible value as both an engagement strategy and a powerful tool for learning.

 Sparking joy and curiosity empowers visitors to take charge of their own learning via exploration and experimentation, both critical aspects of constructed knowledge.

-Playful touches can take the form of game-play, stimulating immersive environments, collaborative social engagement, and even whimsical language used to introduce new ideas.
+Playful touches can take the shape of game-play, immersive environments, collaborative social engagement, and even whimsical language used to introduce new ideas.